MrZ626/codePixel/readme.md

 Note that this font does not support Chinese characters.
 Check the supported characters yourself.

-For fallback Chinese fonts, I recommend "DinkieBitmap 9px" "VonwaonBitmap 12px" "unifont".
-The number of pixels increases in that order, which improves readability but makes the styles less consistent.
-You can choose according to your personal preference.
+For fallback fonts, I recommend "DinkieBitmap 9px", "VonwaonBitmap 12px", and "unifont".
+The pixel sizes increase in order, and you can choose based on your personal preference.
+I personally recommend the second one, as it has the most consistent style.

 # 使用软件